Pakistan Entry Requirements

 Recommended Vaccinations

-- Routine vaccinations - Ensure you're up to date on MMR, DPT, and seasonal influenza
+- Routine vaccinations — Ensure MMR (measles-mumps-rubella), diphtheria-tetanus-pertussis, and influenza are current

 Health Insurance